 What is the cost?

-Students are responsible for making and paying for their on travel arrangements, passport and visa (if required), personal expenses, books, and expenses during breaks.
-On Clark programs, your financial aid will travel with you in most cases.
-Clark also offers several scholarships to cover the extra costs incurred while studying abroad.
-In general, studying abroad is often more expensive than studying at Clark.
+Students are responsible for arranging and paying for their on travel arrangements, passport and visa (if required), personal expenses, books, and expenses during breaks.
+Clark also recommends that students apply for scholarships to help with extra costs incurred while studying abroad.
+In general, studying abroad is more expensive than studying at Clark.

 May international students study abroad?

-Also, International Student Scholarships awarded by Clark generally can not be applied to off-campus programs.
+International students may study abroad, but International Student Scholarships awarded by Clark cannot be applied to off-campus programs.
 This includes Study Abroad Programs as well as our programs in Washington, D.C.
-Exceptions must be approved by the Dean of the College.
+Exceptions may be requested through a petition to the Dean of the College.

 Are there programs for particular majors?

 Clark has an exchange program with the University of East Anglia, and we generally advise English majors to attend this excellent institution, which also has a very good Environmental Science and Art History program.
 Psychology majors should attend the University of Stirling or University of Sussex.
 Sussex has an excellent Pre-Med program as well.
 Keep in mind that students in other majors can attend these universities as well.
 Murdoch University in Perth has excellent programs in Environmental Studies, Media Studies and Management.
 The School For Field Studies programs are also very good for students interested in Environmental Science or Sustainable Development.
 TheJewish Studies in Prague semester is specifically geared toward students interested in the history, culture and arts of Central European Jews in the 20th century.
 The Service Learning program in Cape Town, South Africa, is especially focused on providing students with a framework to fulfill their educational and personal goals, while also giving back to the communities in which their learning takes place.
 Sociology and International Development majors will find this program rewarding as well as challenging.
 The new program at The Burren College of Art, Ireland, is meant specifically for the serious studio art student.